A zoom interview with Zero To Engineer Alumni, Logan Brindley

 Logan on how his conversation with the manager went: “He said, ‘I wish I had found you before this because I would have hired you [for the administration] role on the spot!'”
 The representative he spoke with was so impressed with Logan’s skill set that he held on to his resume.

-He continued to work hard and learn through the NexGenT Zero To Engineer courses and prepare to get his certifications.
+He continued to work hard and learn through the NexGenT Zero To Engineer courses and prepare to get his certs and awards.

 Three weeks later, Logan got a call.
 It was Efusion, and the previous hire hadn’t worked out.
 “He said he wanted me to come in and interview for the position.”
 Logan was more than willing to do so.